EasyGnuPG/egpg/README.md

+There are scads of options presented by GnuPG, which are all part of making it the flexible and powerful an encryption framework that it is.
+But it's extremely complicated to get started with, and that quite reasonably puts people off.

-**egpg** is set of shell scripts to try to simplify what can be the very confusing process of using GnuPG.
+**egpg** is a wrapper script that tries to simplify the process of using GnuPG.
 In order to simplify things, it is opinionated about the "right" way to use GnuPG.

-There are scads of options presented by OpenPGP, which are all part of making it the flexible and powerful an encryption framework that it is.
-But it's extremely complicated to get started with, and that quite reasonably puts people off.

 The philosophic goals here are these:

-1. Make PGP as easy to use as possible.
+1. Make GPG as easy to use as possible.
 The more people using strong encryption, the better for everyone.
-One of the big hang ups right now is that the PGP tools are difficult to use - moreso than they strictly have to be.
+One of the big hang ups right now is that the GPG tools are difficult to use - moreso than they strictly have to be.

 2. Make the interface itself auditable.
 This is why this is presented